Hoyeon9/Countdown-Starter/README.md

 # Countdown-Starter
-Start video or some program with given path, and press spacebar at given time.<br>
+Starts video or some program with given path, and presses spacebar at given time.<br>
-Copy .exe file in 'dist' directory and use.
+You can copy .exe file in 'dist' directory and directly use it.

-* Only use python basic modules.
+* Only python basic modules are used.
-* Use absolute or relative path.
+* Enter absolute or relative path.